 All juniors attend a junior conference with their parents in February-March.
-Team students participate in small group conferences and have the option of scheduling an additional private meeting with Julie Gannon, College and Career Specialist.
-Independent study students and parents have a private meeting with Grace Aviles, counselor and Julie Gannon.
-The purpose of this conference is to review student course work and determine the best way to meet the requirements necessary to graduate and either apply to a four-year college, a community college, a certificated program, begin the job search or examine other options after graduation.
+Independent study students and parents have a private meeting with Grace Aviles, Counselor, and Julie Gannon, College and Career Specialist.
+The purpose of this conference is to review student coursework and determine the best way to meet the requirements necessary to graduate and either apply to a four-year college, a community college, a certificated program, begin the job search, or examine other options after graduation.

 Spring Semester Junior Year